- Ajaz Shaikh

 Velas is famous for the Olive Ridley Turtle, which is an endangered species of sea turtles.
 Velas is a small village about 5 kms from Harihareshwar across the Bagmandala creek.
 Every year the Olive Ridley turtle population visits Velas to lay its eggs.

 Ten years ago, before the conservation effort started, most of the Olive Ridley turtle eggs were either consumed by humans, dogs and other wild animals.
 An NGO named Sahyadri Nisarg Mitra and the Kasav Mitra Mandal (KMM), committee has taken the initiative to conserve olive ridley turtles by providing protection to their eggs during the period of February to March.
-The NGO also organises the festival which offer the experiance of witnessing the first steps of the baby Olive ridleys
+The NGO also organises the festival which offers the experience of witnessing the first steps of the baby Olive ridleys

 If you want to know all about Olive Ridley Turtles and Velas Beach Turtle Festival.
 Here is the detailed travel guide for your tour planning and plotting.
-If you don’t want to plan join group tours of Adventure Geek.

-Locals are involved in every step of the process: surveying the beach for eggs, collecting and transferring them into artificial hatcheries which is monitored till the eggs hatch.
+Locals are involved in every step of the process: surveying the beach for eggs, collecting and transferring them into artificial hatcheries which are monitored till the eggs hatch.
 The babies are then collected and released twice a day i.e. in the morning and evening.
 Timings are Morning 7 – 7:30 am and Evening 6 – 6:30 am.
-The sightings of a baby turtle is on pure luck.
+The sightings of a baby turtle are on pure luck.
 Visitors are requested to follow announced dates as they are predicted by an NGO with the constant study.
-Every turtle hatched out of egg goes back into the sea on the same day.
+Every turtle hatched out of an egg goes back into the sea on the same day.

 Only to Return

-On release, when the hatchlings head to the sea, they records the place's geomagnetic field intensity, remembering it till they return as adults.
+On release, when the hatchlings head to the sea, they record the place's geomagnetic field intensity, remembering it till they return as adults.
 This is a key moment in their lives.
 Fifteen years later, the females from the batch will reappear to nest and lay eggs at the exact spot of their birth.
 They will hatch 50-60 days later and the cycle goes on.

 Harihareshwar Beach & Temple

 Kalbhairoba Temple on Harihareshwar Beach should be visited first before visiting the main Shiv Linga.
 There are two Beaches with pristine beauty.
 Certainly, it is the most preferred destination for people from Mumbai & Pune.
-Harihareshwar beach is less crowded and one can relax in a natural ambiance to make a weekend trip amazing.
+Harihareshwar beach is less crowded and one can relax in a natural ambience to make a weekend trip amazing.
 Thus, it makes the best weekend destination for tourist from all over Maharashtra.
 On the second day of the tour, Harihareshwar Temples and beach exploration is planned by the majority of the tour operators.